1. Sports Facilities

 2. Bazaar for International Students

 Twice a year, NUFSA (Nagoya University Foreign Students Association) holds bazaars for international students at International Residence Higashiyama.
-They are held on the 3rd or 4th Saturday in April and October.
+They are held in April and October.
 Household items and other essentials, collected and contributed by volunteers, are sold at very reasonable prices.
 Students are also encouraged to volunteer to assist in organizing the event.

 Contact: NUFSA Office Tel/Fax: 052-783-0638 E-mail: email@example.com